compsocialscience/summer-institute/_videos/tom-2026-sandra-gonzalez-bailon-lecture.md

 code:
 ---

-Sandra González-Bailón (Annenberg School for Communication, University of Pennsylvania) delivers her lecture at the inaugural Tech for Open Minds (TOM) Annual Conference at Duke University on April 2, 2026.
-Her talk examines how digital media shapes political attention and contributes to polarization, drawing on large-scale data from online platforms.
+Sandra González-Bailón (Annenberg School for Communication, University of Pennsylvania) delivers her lecture at the inaugural Tech for Open Minds Annual Conference at Duke University on April 2, 2026.
+Drawing on platform history and large-scale data — including Reddit — she develops a thesis about the attention economy: attention is valuable, and an engaged minority commands a disproportionate share of it.
+She situates this within a framework of hybrid human-AI networks and discusses what the AI era genuinely opens up for researchers studying polarization and open-mindedness.